Onondaga County, New York: History

 Central New York developed rapidly after the New Military Tract provided land in lieu of payment to Revolutionary War veterans.
 Migration was largely from the east, mostly from New England states.
 The Genesee Road, which became the Seneca Turnpike in 1800, provided access.
 Generally settlers preferred higher land, since they associated lowlands with disease.
 Over time, as early clearing and farming eroded hillside soil, valley lands were more fertile and highly prized for agriculture as well as for water power, which was the origin of many communities.
 An early settler of 1823 was James Hutchinson Woodworth, a native of Washington County, NY.
 He helped clear land for his family's farm in this region before he moved to Chicago where he became Mayor.
 The completion of the Erie Canal across New York state in 1825 accelerated trade, development and migration.

-The city of Syracuse, New York developed relatively late, due to its marshy situation.
+The city of Syracuse, New York developed relatively late due to its marshy environment.
 It was incorporated as a village in 1825 and as a city in 1847; by contrast, the Village of Manlius, along the Cherry Valley and Seneca Turnpikes, was incorporated in 1813.
 The population of these rural towns was greatest in the late nineteenth century, when more people cultivated land and farms were relatively small, supporting large households.

 Since that time, agriculture has declined in the county.
 Some Onondaga County towns like Spafford were largely depopulated and many villages became veritable ghost towns.
 Onondaga County highlands now are more heavily reforested, with public parks and preserves providing recreation.
 Two Finger Lakes in the county, Skaneateles and Otisco, also attract visitors.
 The village of Skaneateles on scenic Route 20 has become a major tourist destination.

 At the turn of the twenty-first century, population declined in the City of Syracuse while suburban communities generally grew, particularly with tract developments north of the city.
 Elsewhere, scattered commuter houses appeared, generally on fairly large parcels.
 The rapid development of the village of Skaneateles and shores of Skaneateles Lake led to increased demand for property and property values.

-Onondaga Lake Park in the northern suburbs of Syracuse.
-Picture captures Onondaga Lake with the Syracuse skyline in the background.
-Onondaga Lake Park attracts over one million visitors each year.